-Multiplayer online battle arena games usually offer players a wide range of “heroes” to choose from, characters with unique skills and roles that complement one another.
+MOBA games usually offer a range of “heroes” to control, characters with unique skills and roles that complement one another.
 Players compete to destroy the other team’s base, usually in groups of five, while RTS games are not team based.
 In addition to heroes, there are also non-player characters (NPCs) that spawn on a timer for each team and run directly toward the opposing base to add support.

 Along with League of Legends, these are two of the biggest games in esports MOBAs.
 Naturally, this genre has more twitch streamers and tournament prize money up for grabs than any other.

 FPS (First-Person Shooter)

 While RTS games and MOBAs are generally reserved for pretty serious gamers, first-person shooters have a massive casual fan base.
 The genre title is relatively self-explanatory as well: you play with a first-person avatar and shoot.

 The Counter-Strike and Call of Duty series are the most popular, but Overwatch gained traction for its mix of FPS and MOBA.
 Standard shooters allow very little customization outside of weapon skins and gun classes, but Overwatch allows you to choose heroes similar to Dota.